 - Regularly provide photos, videos, press clippings and other relevant publicity information about the projects, services, operations, activities or programs in which grant funds were used on an ongoing basis and as attachments to the required reports.

 - Access to the program’s girl participants for evaluation and public education purposes.*

-- Acknowledge that public announcements of the funding award may be made by the Women’s Sports Foundation, espnW and WSF partners.
+- Acknowledge that public announcements of the funding award may be made by the Women’s Sports Foundation, espnW, The Walt Disney Company, and Gatorade.